gjd2003/gjd2003.github.io/_pages/about.md

 The website is still under construction
 ======
 I'm sorry to note you that this website is still under construction.
 All the information are from the template except for this page.
-The rest of the website will be coming soon.
+The rest of the website will be coming out soon.
+IF you would like to contact me, please email maegjd2003@g.ucla.edu